The Ultimate Camp Packing List: What to Bring for Summer Camp

 You’ll first need a tent among other camping gear.
 In case of wet weather, make sure to get a tent that has a rain tarp or buy a separate rain tarp in case of rain.
 Another tent accessory you’ll likely need is tent stakes.
 Tent stakes are designed to secure your tent to the ground and can help the tent from sliding or moving on slippery surfaces.

-You’ll also need to pack your kids' campground supplies and utensils.
+You’ll also need to add kids' campground supplies and utensils to your camp packing list.
 They’ll need flashlights and spare batteries along with snacks and plates and eating utensils.
 A pro-tip for packing food for the campground or for anywhere in the great outdoors is to store any food or snack items in plastic bags or clear plastic bins.
 Make sure to label the bags or clear plastic bins with Name Bubbles labels!
 Storing food in bags or bins helps keep snacks fresh and also prevents critters from becoming attracted to your campsite.

 Cabin Camping Essentials